-This project involves the creation of a multi-part Jails Toolkit that will consist of tools developed from information derived from the national focus groups, a survey of National Sheriffs’ Association members, and case studies to share existing challenges, how they have been addressed, unique community-based strategies for minimizing jail problems and promoting successful re-entry.
+This project involves the development of a comprehensive Jails Toolkit that will consist of tools derived from national focus groups, a survey of National Sheriffs’ Association members, and in-depth case studies to identify some innovative featured programs.
+These tools and reports provide information on existing challenges, how they have been addressed, and unique strategies being shared by some select sheriffs and/or jail administrators.
 The project team is led by Karen L. Amendola, PhD, Chief Behavioral Scientist (National Police Foundation), Carrie Hill, Esq., National Jails Advisor (National Sheriffs’ Association and current Executive Director of the MA Sheriffs’ Association), Maria Valdovinos Olson, MA, Senior Research Associate (National Police Foundation), and Ben Gorban, Senior Project Associate (National Police Foundation).

 It is anticipated that sheriffs and other jail leaders will benefit from the shared information from their peers in being able to compare their current approaches and draw from a range of unique strategies employed by others.
-It is also anticipated that sheriffs have gone a long way toward building upon the principles of COP for use in jail settings, recognizing the importance of their internal and external communities.
+We have found that sheriffs have been implementing practices and programs that are consistent with core components of community policing and procedural justice for some time.
+While such approaches have not previously been classified as COP in jails, community-based programming is a commonly used term in jail settings, which similarly emphasizes the importance of their internal and external communities.
+In either case, it is clear that the principles and core components of COP are central to jail management and programming.

 This project is being funded by the U.S. Department of Justice Office of Community Oriented Policing Services.